-The Texas Lottery ended FY 2016 by putting the finishing touches on a package of draw games for ease of purchase by players.
-Lone Star Lineup allows the agency to promote lesser played daily games and potentially expand draw game product trial.
-The lottery has little control of the multijurisdictional jackpot games that are mainly driven by large jackpot rolls and will look to promote daily in-state draw games with increased visibility with vehicles like Lone Star Lineup.
-This promotional bundle offers players \$6 worth of plays for \$5 and includes Pick 3, Daily 4, All or Nothing, Cash Five and Texas Triple Chance.
-This initiative required a significant software development effort and the promotion launched on September 2016.
+Lone Star Lineup is the first draw game value package to launch in Texas.
+Lone Star Lineup allows the agency to promote lesser played draw games and potentially expand draw game product trial.
+The lottery has little control of the multijurisdictional jackpot games that are mainly driven by large jackpot rolls and will look to promote in-state draw games with increased visibility with vehicles like Lone Star Lineup.
+The current promotional bundle offers players \$6 worth of Quick Picks for \$5 and includes Pick 3, Daily 4, All or Nothing, Cash Five and Texas Triple Chance.
 The Lone Star Lineup software design allows the flexibility to rotate games in and out of the package based on draw game strategic plans for the fiscal year.
+As the agency is considering closing the Texas Triple Chance game due to its performance, the Lone Star Lineup package will be changed in FY 2018 to remove Texas Triple Chance and include Lotto Texas and Texas Two Step.